 The CDBG-MIT Survey in conjunction with a broader survey conducted for the development of the Consolidated Plan, reached the entire State and included heavy representation from residents.
 The Consolidated Plan's survey, engaged a wider audience and was distributed prior to the MIT survey, proving consistent unmet needs from the community.
-In Figure 56, mitigation activities specific to critical facilities include enhancing vulnerable utilities, construction of a hazard shelter, and addressing roadway bridges, culverts, and other forms of storm water conveyance.
+In Figure 63, mitigation activities specific to critical facilities include enhancing vulnerable utilities, construction of a hazard shelter, and addressing roadway bridges, culverts, other forms of storm and water conveyance.

 Investment in water and wastewater management are part of a larger picture that depict the need for an integrated water system that is resilient to floods and other storms threat of damaging or overloading the system.
 Investing in water management systems directly influences the Food, Water, Shelter lifeline by ensuring the reliability of clean drinking water; the Transportation lifeline by reducing the likelihood of stormwater flooding on roadways; and the Health and Medical lifeline for its safety and stability.
 Continued investment in the Communications lifeline ensures services like broadband and hazard warning systems can elevate and reach crucial, lifesaving messages to residents.
 Public facilities, like fire stations and schools, can serve several purposes such as shelters and safe areas during emergencies.
 The reliability of public facilities are daily essentials that influence preparedness, response, and recovery.
+Additionally, these public facilities serve as critical resources for the general public, but particularly for vulnerable populations such as those with disabilities or the homeless.
+West Virginia's CDBG-DR program (including its FEMA HMGP Match program) does not have program funds allocated for critical public facilities, leaving an unmet need that can be filled with CDBG-MIT funds.
+The General Infrastructure Program and the Public Facilities Hardening Program, identified later in this plan, provide for opportunities for municipalities to address mitigation for these public facilities in a meaningful, inclusive, and accessible manner.